marcomaroni-github/twitter-to-bluesky/README.md

 ## Which tweets are NOT imported

 - Retweets and tweets that start with a quote from another user @ or with RT.
-- Tweets that contain videos (the feature is in testing and not yet released, if anyone wants to test it this is the [branch](https://github.com/marcomaroni-github/twitter-to-bluesky/tree/video-support) )

 ## Prerequisite